Nearly query-optimal classical shadow estimation of unitary channels: Preliminaries

-Following the definitions in Ref.~\cite{chen2022exponential}, here we describe two different models of learning an unknown quantum channel $\mathcal{C}$, depending on whether the learner can utilize an external quantum memory during the experiments.
+Following the classifications in Refs.~\cite{chen2022exponential,huang2022quantum,caro2022learning}, here we describe several different models of learning an unknown quantum channel $\mathcal{C}$ or Hamiltonian $H$, depending on the type of access to the quantum system and the amount of additional resources utilized.

-The first type of learning protocols work without quantum memory.
-That is, the learner can use the channel $\mathcal{C}$ only once per step.
-In the $k$-th round of the experiment, the learner can prepare an arbitrary quantum state $\sigma_k$, evolve it under $\mathcal{C}$ to yield the output state $(\mathcal{C} \otimes \mathcal{I})(\sigma_k)$, and finally perform an arbitrary general quantum measurement on the output state, which is described by a POVM (positive operator-valued measure).
-Here the identity channel $\mathcal{I}$ acts on the ancillary system, and the selection of the initial state and the POVM can depend on measurement outcomes of all previous $k-1$ rounds.
-If an ancillary system is used in at least one round of experiment, we call the protocol ancilla-assisted, otherwise we call it ancilla-free.
+The first type of learning protocols work \emph{without quantum memory} \footnote{Some references alternatively call Hamiltonian learning protocols without (with) quantum memory as incoherent (coherent) protocols \cite{bluhm2024hamiltonian}, or protocols without (with) quantum control \cite{Dutkiewicz2024advantageofquantum}.}.
+That is, the learner can use the channel $\mathcal{C}$ (or the time evolution under the Hamiltonian $H$) only once in each step.
+To be more explicit, when learning $\mathcal{C}$, in the $k$th round of experiments, the learner can first prepare an arbitrary quantum state $\sigma_k$, then evolve it under $\mathcal{C}$ to yield the output state $(\mathcal{I}\otimes \mathcal{C})(\sigma_k)$, and finally perform an arbitrary quantum measurement on the output state, which is described by a \emph{positive operator-valued measure} (POVM); here, $\mathcal{I}$ is the identity channel acting on the ancillary system.
+When learning the Hamiltonian $H$, the channel $\mathcal{C}$ used in the above procedure is replaced by $\caU_{t_k}(\cdot)=\rme^{-\rmi Ht_k}(\cdot) \rme^{\rmi Ht_k}$ for describing the time evolution under $H$, with $t_k>0$ being an arbitrary chosen time.
+We call a protocol \emph{ancilla-assisted} if it uses an ancillary system, and \emph{ancilla-free} otherwise.
+If an ancillary system is allowed but its dimension is bounded by a constant, then the protocol is \emph{ancilla-bounded}.

-The second type of protocols work with quantum memory.
-Here, in each round of experiment, the learner is allowed to access the channel $\mathcal{C}$ multiple times before measuring, possibly interleaving these $\mathcal{C}$ with the application of other quantum channels.
+The second type of protocols work \emph{with quantum memory}, that is, they have the capability to store quantum data during experiments.
+When learning an unknown channel $\mathcal{C}$, in each round of experiments, the learner is allowed to access $\mathcal{C}$ multiple times before measuring, possibly interleaving them with the application of other quantum channels.
 The resulting output state before the measurement has the form

-where $\sigma$ is an arbitrary initial state, and $\mathcal{C}_1,\dots,\mathcal{C}_T$ are arbitrary quantum channels.
-Finally, the learner can perform an arbitrary POVM measurement on the output state to learn properties of $\mathcal{C}$.
+where $\sigma$ is an arbitrary initial state, and $\mathcal{C}_1,\mathcal{C}_2,\dots,\mathcal{C}_{L-1}$ are arbitrary quantum channels.
+Finally, the learner can perform an arbitrary POVM on the output state.
+When learning an Hamiltonian $H$, the channels $\mathcal{C}$ in the above procedure are replaced with time-evolutions under $H$, and the output state in \eref{eq:outputC} is replaced by